Student of Games: A unified learning algorithm for both perfect and imperfect information games: Introduction

-CFR has been traditionally used as a solver, computing entire policies via self-play.
-Each iteration traverses the entire game tree, recursively computing values for information states from other values at subgames deeper in the tree.
+CFR has been traditionally used as a game-solving engine, computing entire policies via self-play.
+Each iteration traverses the entire game tree or a sampled subtree, recursively computing the counterfactual values for an information state from the values of its successor states.
 Suppose one wanted a policy for a part of the game up to some depth $d > 0$.
-If there was an oracle to compute the values at depth $d$, then each iteration of CFR could be run to depth $d$ and query the oracle to return the values.
+If there was an oracle to compute the counterfactual values each player would receive at depth $d$, then each iteration of CFR could be run to depth $d$ and query the oracle to return the values.
 As a result, the policies would not be available at depths $d' > d$.
 Summarizing the policies below depth $d$ by a set of values which can be used to reconstruct policies at depth $d$ and beyond is the basis of \defword{decomposition} in imperfect information games~\cite{Burch14CFRD}.
 A \defword{subgame} in an imperfect information game is a game rooted at a public state $\spub$.
 In order for a subgame to be a proper game, it is paired with a belief distribution $r$ over initial information states, $s \in \cS_i(\spub)$.
-This is a strict generalization of subgames in perfect information games, where every public state has exactly one information state (which is, in fact, no longer private as a result) and a single belief with probability $1$.
+This is a strict generalization of subgames in perfect information games, where every public state has exactly one information state (which is, in fact, no longer private as a result) and a singleton belief with probability $1$ for both players.